Nubia: History

-Prehistory (6000–3500 BC)
+Prehistory (before 6000–3500 BC)

-In prehistoric times, North Africa was mostly occupied by nomadic cattle herders.
-The Khartoum Mesolithic was a highly advanced culture in southern Nubia (near modern Khartoum).
-They created sophisticated pottery that is "perhaps the oldest known in the world".
+Archaeological evidence attests to long histories of fishing-hunting-gathering, and later herding, throughout the Nile Valley.

+Affad 23 is an archaeological site located in the Affad region of southern Dongola Reach in northern Sudan, which hosts "the well-preserved remains of prehistoric camps (relics of the oldest open-air hut in the world) and diverse hunting and gathering loci some 50,000 years old".

+In southern Nubia (near modern Khartoum) from the ninth to the sixth millennia cal BC, Khartoum Mesolithic fisher-hunter-gatherers produced sophisticated pottery.

-By 5000 BC, the people who inhabited what is now called Nubia participated in the Neolithic revolution.
+By 5000 BC, the people who inhabited what is now called Nubia participated in the Neolithic Revolution.
 The Sahara became drier and people began to domesticate sheep, goats, and cattle.
 Saharan rock reliefs depict scenes that have been thought to suggest the presence of a cattle cult, typical of those seen throughout parts of Eastern Africa and the Nile Valley even to this day.
-Nubian rock art depicts hunters using bows and arrows in the neolithic period, which is a precursor to Nubian archer culture in later times.
+Nubian rock art depicts hunters using bows and arrows in the Neolithic period, which is a precursor to Nubian archer culture in later times.

 Megaliths discovered at Nabta Playa are early examples of what seems to be one of the world's first astronomical devices, predating Stonehenge by almost 2,000 years.
 This complexity as expressed by different levels of authority within the society there likely formed the basis for the structure of both the Neolithic society at Nabta and the Old Kingdom of Egypt.

-Joseph Vogel wrote that "The period when sub-Saharan Africa was most influential in Egypt was a time when neither Egypt, as we understand it culturally, nor the Sahara, as we understand it geographically, existed.
+American anthropologist, Joseph Vogel wrote that: "The period when sub-Saharan Africa was most influential in Egypt was a time when neither Egypt, as we understand it culturally, nor the Sahara, as we understand it geographically, existed.
 Populations and cultures now found south of the desert roamed far to the north.
 The culture of Upper Egypt, which became dynastic Egyptian civilization, could fairly be called a Sudanese transplant."